rspivak/tinypie/README.md

     0104:  16   0   0   0   0   0   0   0
     0112:   1  15   0   0   0   0  10

-Bytecode instrcution are described in the following section.
+Bytecode instructions are described in the following section.

 Register-Based Bytecode Interpreter / Virtual Machine